Hamza-101/Flocking-RL/README.md

 # Flocking-RL
-An implementation of Reynold's model based RL flocking.
+An implementation of a 2D Flocking model based using RL.

 # Background
 ## Flocking